 There are two ways to study Computer Science (CS) at UC Berkeley:

-Be admitted to the Electrical Engineering & Computer Sciences (EECS) major in the College of Engineering (COE) as a freshman.
+Be admitted to the Electrical Engineering & Computer Sciences (EECS) major in the College of Engineering (COE) as a first year or junior transfer.
 Admission to the COE, however, is extremely competitive.
 This option leads to a Bachelor of Science (BS) degree.
 This path is appropriate for people who want an engineering education.

 Five-Year BS/MS Program